pleiszenburg/abgleich/docs/source/introduction.rst

 Alternative ZFS-based Tools
 ---------------------------

-The one and only, the classic, the bash-nightmare: `zfs-auto-snapshot`_.
+The one and only, the classic, the "bash-nightmare": `zfs-auto-snapshot`_.

 .. _zfs-auto-snapshot: https://github.com/zfsonlinux/zfs-auto-snapshot